kylejlin/collage_builder/README.md

 When you release the key, the sprite will be placed at the new position or scale.

 For `Z` and `Y`, you do not need to hover over any sprite (since these are not sprite-specific commands).

+To create a sprite, click the "Add" button next to the desired source image.
+Note that you must upload source images before you can create a sprite.
+You can upload source images by clicking the "Upload new" images.